Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Viscous Thermoelectric Equations

-In the case of electron (phonon) momentum, we can as before multiply \cref{eq:BTE_coupled} with $\bra{\phi^{i,e}_{\kmqs}}$ ($\bra{\phi^{i,p}_{\kmqs}}$), obtaining on the left-hand side the divergence of $\partial_{r^j}\Pi^{ij}_e$ ($\partial_{r^j}\Pi^{ij}_p$).
-In this case, the behavior on the right-hand scattering side is different from that obtained for the energy and charge eigenvectors; in fact, electron and phonon momentum are dissipated by Umklapp scattering, thus a non-zero value is obtained when $\bra{\phi^{i,e}_{\kmqs}}$ ($\bra{\phi^{i,p}_{\kmqs}}$) multiply the scattering side.
-These terms are in general proportional to $\braket{\phi^{i,e(p)}|\Omega|\theta^\xi}$, where $\relaxon{\xi}$ is any relaxon.
-Considering the regime anticipated in Sec.~\ref{sec:coupled_basis} --- in which Umklapp causes predominantly momentum dissipation or redistribution within the momentum subspaces, and negligible momentum redistribution between the momentum and the other subspaces --- we keep only $\zue$ and $\zup$ terms and neglect $\zd$ on the right-hand side of Eq.~(\ref{eq:BTE_coupled}) multiplied by $\bra{\phi^{i,e}_{\kmqs}}$ or $\bra{\phi^{i,p}_{\kmqs}}$. \footnote{Energy and charge terms, $\zT$ and $\zV$, vanish from the right-hand side because energy and charge are conserved also for $\Omega$, so $\relaxon{0}$ and $\relaxon{e}$ are still zero eigenvectors.}.
-Expanding the momentum fluxes as in \cref{eq:electron_momentum_flux,eq:phonon_momentum_flux} yields the macroscopic momentum balance equations for electrons~(\ref{eq:VTE_el_mom}) and phonons~(\ref{eq:VTE_ph_mom}).
+In the case of electron (phonon) momentum, we can as before multiply \cref{eq:BTE_coupled} with $\normalbra{\rm e}{i}$ ($\normalbra{\rm p}{i}$), obtaining on the left-hand side the divergence of the momentum-flux tensor, $\partial_{r^j}\Pi^{j,\rm e}_i$ ($\partial_{r^j}\Pi^{j,\rm p}_i$).
+In contrast to heat and charge, electron and phonon momentum are dissipated by Umklapp scattering, thus a non-zero value is obtained when $\normalbra{\rm e}{i}$ ($\normalbra{\rm p}{i}$) multiply the scattering side.
+These terms are in general proportional to $\braket{\phi^{\rm c}_{i}|\Omega|\theta^\xi}$, where $\rm c=e,p$ specifies the electron or phonon subsystem and $\relaxon{\xi}$ is any non-special relaxon. {Recalling} the perturbative regime anticipated in \cref{sec:coupled_basis} --- in which Umklapp causes predominantly momentum dissipation or redistribution within the momentum subspace, and negligible momentum redistribution between the momentum and the other subspaces --- we keep only $\normalket{\rm e}{i}$ and $\normalket{\rm p}{i}$ terms and neglect $\zd$ on the right-hand side.
+We discuss the validity of this approximation in detail in \cref{app:vte,app:diff_limit}.
+Expanding the momentum fluxes as in \cref{eq:electron_momentum_flux,eq:phonon_momentum_flux} yields the macroscopic momentum balance equations for electrons and phonons, \cref{eq:VTE_el_mom,eq:VTE_ph_mom}.

-We also note from Eqs.~(\ref{eq:phonon_momentum_flux},\ref{eq:electron_momentum_flux}) that, because the divergence of the momentum flux tensor depends on the index $i$ only, the viscosity can be symmetrized as follows:

-where $c_1,c_2$ are generic carrier indexes that can assume the electronic `e' or phononic `p' values.
-The viscosity symmetrization~(\ref{eq:symm_visc_main}) is performed to make the symmetries of transport more apparent; for example, it shows that is not necessary to resolve the $iijj$ and $ijji$ viscosity components but it is sufficient to know their average.
-In practice, one can directly verify from the momentum balance equations for electrons~(\ref{eq:VTE_el_mom}) and phonons~(\ref{eq:VTE_ph_mom}) that Schwartz theorem on symmetry of second partial derivatives implies that the physical behavior is unaffected by this symmetrization.

-In summary, by contracting the microscopic epBTE with the special eigenvectors describing local equilibrium for energy, charge, electron and phonon momentum, we have obtained the following set of mesoscopic Viscous Thermoelectric Equations: \begin{widetext}
+In summary, by contracting the microscopic epBTE with the special eigenvectors describing local equilibrium for energy, charge, electron and phonon momentum, we have obtained the following set of mesoscopic VTE: \begin{widetext}